Undergraduate Admission

 Brown University Specific Questions

-Questions specific to Brown, including our essays for the 2022-2023 application cycle, are found in the section labeled "Questions."
+Questions specific to Brown, including our essays for the 2024-2025 application cycle, are found in the section labeled "Questions."
 If you are applying to the eight-year Program in Liberal Medical Education (PLME) or the five-year Brown-Rhode Island School of Design Dual Degree Program (BRDD), you must also complete the special program essays.

-1. Brown’s Open Curriculum allows students to explore broadly while also diving deeply into their academic pursuits.
-Tell us about any academic interests that excite you, and how you might use the Open Curriculum to pursue them while also embracing topics with which you are unfamiliar.
+1. Brown's Open Curriculum allows students to explore broadly while also diving deeply into their academic pursuits.
+Tell us about any academic interests that excite you, and how you might pursue them at Brown.
 (200-250 words)

 3. Brown students care deeply about their work and the world around them.
 Students find contentment, satisfaction, and meaning in daily interactions and major discoveries.
 Whether big or small, mundane or spectacular, tell us about something that brings you joy.
 (200-250 words)

-One essay is required for applicants to the Brown|RISD Dual Degree Program:
+One essay is required for applicants to the Brown|RISD Dual Degree Program in addition to the three essays required of all first-year applicants:

-1. The Brown|RISD Dual Degree Program draws on the complementary strengths of Brown University and Rhode Island School of Design (RISD) to provide students with the opportunity to explore diverse spheres of academic and creative inquiry, culminating in a capstone project that interrelates the content, approaches, and methods from two distinct learning experiences.
+1. The Brown|RISD Dual Degree Program draws on the complementary strengths of Brown University and Rhode Island School of Design (RISD) to provide students with the opportunity to explore and engage with diverse spheres of academic and creative inquiry.
+The culmination of students’ five-year program is a capstone project that relates and integrates content, approaches, and methods from two distinct learning experiences.
+Considering your understanding of the academic programs at Brown and RISD, describe how and why the specific blend of RISD's experimental, immersive combined studio and liberal arts program and Brown's wide-ranging courses and curricula could constitute an optimal undergraduate education for you.
+Additionally, how might your academic, artistic and personal experiences contribute to the Dual Degree community and its commitment to interdisciplinary work?
+(650 word limit)

 Submitting Material